yezyilomo/state-pool/README.md

 useGlobalStateReducer(reducer: Function, key: String, {defaultValue: Any, persist: Boolean})
 ```
 By default the value of `persist` in all cases is `false`(which means it doesn't save global state to the local storage), so if you want to activate it, set it to be `true`.
-What's even better about `state-pool` is that you get the freedom to choose what to save on localStorage and what not to.
+What's even better about `state-pool` is that you get the freedom to choose what to save on localStorage and what's not to.
 With `state-pool` you don't need to save the whole store in local storage.

 ### store.LOCAL_STORAGE_UPDATE_DEBOUNCE_TIME(in milliseconds)
 This is the variable used to set debounce time for updating state to the localStorage when global state changes. `localStorage.setItem` should not be called too often because it triggers the expensive `JSON.stringify` operation to serialize global state in order to save it to the localStorage.
 Therefore this variable is used to control that, The default value is 1000 ms which is equal to 1 second.
 You can set your values if you don't want to use the default one.
 <br/>

 ### store.remove
 This is used to remove a global state from store if you don't need it anymore or you want to reload/reset it.
-It accepts a global state key or a list of keys to remove and a function to run after removing global state(s) and before components subscribed to removed global state(s) rerenders.
+It accepts a global state key or a list of keys to remove and a function to run after removing global state(s).
+Note the function runs before components subscribed to removed global state(s) re-renders.

 ```js
 // Signature